shahisa/JavaScript-Algo-Problems/README.md

 Your response should be a number.

+Note:
+Currently have one solution it use the sort() method.

 ## Linked List
 This series will go through the basic creation of a linked list, the different types and problems are asked for linked list.